Do LLMs Encode Functional Importance of Reasoning Tokens?: Limitations

 \section{Limitations}

+We study likelihood-based greedy pruning as a tool for exposing token-level importance structure in LLM reasoning.
+A primary limitation is computational cost: greedy pruning requires repeated likelihood evaluations over candidate token deletions, leading to superlinear scaling in sequence length and making naive implementations expensive for long reasoning chains.
+In our setting, this cost is incurred as a one-time offline preprocessing step, amortized over downstream student training.
+Importantly, our goal is not to provide a universally scalable pruning algorithm but to analyze token-level importance at realistic reasoning lengths (e.g., $\leq$500 tokens), where the method remains empirically tractable.

-We use likelihood-based greedy pruning to expose token-level importance structure among reasoning tokens encoded in LLMs.
-However, greedy pruning is computationally expensive, as it requires repeated likelihood evaluations for candidate token deletions, which can limit scalability to larger models or longer reasoning chains.
-Several strategies could mitigate this cost.
-First, prefix caching\footnote{\url{https://docs.vllm.ai/en/stable/design/prefix_caching/}} can reuse KV caches for shared prefixes across likelihood evaluations, since multiple deletion candidates share long prefixes.
-Second, induced pruning ranks could enable deleting multiple tokens per step instead of recomputing deletion scores at every iteration, as motivated by the strong alignment between local pruning ranks and subsequent pruning decisions observed in Section~\ref{subsec:dynamic_rankings}.
-Third, attention-based or learned surrogate models could approximate importance scores without full likelihood recomputation, as suggested by the strong correlation between post-deletion likelihoods and attention-based features observed in Section~\ref{subsec:attention-surrogate}.
+Several directions could reduce this cost.
+First, prefix caching\footnote{\url{https://docs.vllm.ai/en/stable/design/prefix_caching/}} can reuse KV states for shared prefixes across deletion candidates, yielding constant-factor speedups.
+Second, the stability of local pruning ranks (\Cref{subsec:dynamic_rankings}) suggests that multiple tokens could be removed per iteration, reducing the number of recomputation steps.
+Third, attention-based or learned surrogate models could approximate token importance without full likelihood recomputation, supported by the strong correlation between post-deletion likelihoods and attention-derived features (\Cref{subsec:attention-surrogate}).
+A detailed analysis of computational costs and scaling behavior is provided in \Cref{app:compute_cost}.

-Beyond efficiency, at extreme prune ratios, pruned reasoning traces may become difficult to interpret even when task accuracy is largely preserved.
-Our work does not address how to determine the maximum compression level at which reasoning remains comprehensible or suitable for human inspection, and developing principled criteria for reasoning interpretability under aggressive compression remains an open problem.
+Beyond efficiency, aggressive pruning can degrade the readability of reasoning traces.
+While moderate pruning primarily introduces formatting-level artifacts rather than loss of semantic or mathematical structure (\Cref{app:corruption}), we do not characterize the precise threshold at which reasoning becomes unsuitable for human interpretation.
+Developing principled criteria for reasoning interpretability under compression remains an open problem.

+Our analysis is further restricted to teacher-generated, correctness-filtered reasoning traces.
+How pruning behaves on incorrect or low-quality reasoning, where likelihood signals may be less aligned with functional importance, remains an open question.